-The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse, and inscribed the date of its foundation “Anno 1640”.
-As it was established that Christianity was not really popular with the Japanese, writing the year since the birth of Jesus turned out to cause quite some anger with the Shogun.
+The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse and inscribed the date of its foundation as “Anno 1640”.
+As it was established that Christianity was not really popular with the Japanese, writing about the year since the birth of Jesus turned out to cause quite some anger with the Shogun.

 Western knowledge in Japan

-For the subsequent 200 years, between 1641 and 1853, the Dutch were the only Western power allowed to trade with Japan, and thus, they became the gate to the outside world for the Japanese, especially through the VOC.
+For the subsequent 200 years, between 1641 and 1853, the Dutch were the only Western power allowed to trade with Japan, becoming the gate to the outside world for the Japanese — especially through the VOC.

 In its early stages, the process developed quite slowly.
-Every year, the Dutch would make a visit to the Shogun, bringing with them world news and different kinds of novelties as gifts.
+Every year, the Dutch would visit the Shogun, bringing with them the world news and different kinds of novelties as gifts.

-Knock knock, it’s the United States and modernity!
+Knock knock, it’s the United States (and modernity)

-Ah yes, the United States arrived (we’ve heard this story many times before).
-Mind you, they were not looking for oil.
-They were just looking for some trade deals.
-Aggressive trade deals, but still trade deals.
+Why?
+Ah yes, the United States arrived (we’ve heard this story many times before 😬).
+Surprisingly, they were not looking for oil, just for some trade deals.
+Aggressive ones at that, but still trade deals.

 What we mean by that is that it had an appetite to conquer everything around it, like true Europeans (more on that later).
-The Japanese invited the Dutch to do some classic Dutch engineering, helping with constructing floodgates in areas prone to flooding.
+The Japanese invited the Dutch to do some classic Dutch engineering, helping construct floodgates in areas prone to flooding.

-The Japanese also sent some of their Japanese scholars to the Netherlands on

-Erasmus exchange.
-They also finally formalized their long-friendship, by opening a Dutch consulate in Yokohama in 1859.
+The Japanese also sent some of their scholars to the Netherlands in exchange and finally formalised their long friendship by opening a Dutch consulate in Yokohama in 1859. 🤗

 A nasty divorce of Dutch-Japanese relations: World War II

 Initially, the Dutch elite ruling the country expected to be allowed to maintain their positions of power.
-Much to their surprise, they were sent to detention camps, while the Japanese Army started to train local Indonesians, inspiring nationalist ideas.
+To their surprise, they were sent to detention camps while the Japanese Army started to train local Indonesians, inspiring nationalist ideas.

 By 1949, the Dutch had no choice but to accept Indonesian sovereignty (not before a bitter conflict that lasted almost five years).

-WWII proved to be the biggest break in Dutch-Japanese relations, and it took some time for them to reach again a level of normality.
+Not surprisingly, WWII proved to be the biggest break in Dutch-Japanese relations, and it took some time for them to reach a level of normality.

-A recreation of an actual Dutch village, the project turned out be such a success that it subsequently got extended to “Huis ten Bosch”, opened in 1993.
+A recreation of an actual Dutch village, the project was such a success that it was extended to “Huis ten Bosch“, which opened in 1993. 🇳🇱

 Have you ever been to Japan, and if so, did you feel the mark of the relations between these two countries?
 Let us know in the comments!